 Abortion is the termination of a pregnancy before the fetus is able to live outside the womb, usually prior to 20 – 24 weeks.
-Abortion has many classifications.
 They may be spontaneous (miscarriage), in which there is no outside intervention that results in the loss of pregnancy, or induced, either electively or for therapeutic reasons.
-Early abortions occur prior to 12 weeks gestation, while late abortions are between 12 and 20 weeks.
+Early abortions occur prior to 12 weeks’ gestation, while late abortions are between 12 and 20 weeks.
 Complete abortion is when all tissues are completely passed.
 When an incomplete abortion occurs, some tissue remains in the uterus and can be parts of the fetus, placenta or other pregnancy tissue.
-Miscarriage is a common occurrence with approximately 10% – 20% of all known pregnancies ending in spontaneous abortion.

 - Pain in lower back

 - Vaginal bleeding or spotting

 - Fluid or tissue passing through the vagina

 |Obtain information about pregnancy from patient including estimated due date||Note any chronic health conditions, previous miscarriages or events and risk factors that may have led up to the onset of symptoms.

 Note: due date to determine gestational age and viability of fetus.

 |Assess patient for bleeding, amniotic fluid and passage of pregnancy tissue||Weigh or count number of saturated pads each hour

 Note amniotic fluid or tissue being expelled from the vagina that indicates spontaneous abortion

 |Perform assessment of fundal height; note if abdomen is firm or rigid||Note any contractions that may indicate impending expulsion of fetus